uofw/upspd/README.md

 uPSPD
 =====

-uPSPD (unofficial PSP documentation) is a project of making a full documentation for PSP.
+uPSPD (unofficial PSP documentation) was a project of making a full documentation for PSP.

-This project was started because PSP lacks good documentation - the only acceptable one is yapspd but it's clearly not up to date.

-This repository will contain info we discovered while working on [uOFW](https://github.com/uofw/uofw) and other findings published by a variety of people throughout the years.
-The vision behind it is to become a centralized place of information for those interested in the technical details of the PSP system.
+**In an effort to avoid documentation fragmentation, the contents to the wiki have been moved to [the PSP dev wiki](https://playstationdev.wiki/pspdevwiki/index.php/Main_Page) and this repository shouldn't be used anymore.**

-The documentation can be accessed through the "Wiki" tab of this page.
+The old documentation remains in the "Wiki" tab of this page.

-## How to contribute?

-You can simply directly edit a wiki page and save it; it should open a pull request automatically.

-As soon as you have contributed something through a pull request, you will most likely be granted access to modify this wiki directly.

 ## Where can documentation be found?